vaimo/app-builder-akeneo-integration-docs/README.md

 - Chose a name and title
 - Select stage workspace or create a new one
 - Add the following API services (select default Oauth server to server)
-  - I/0 events
+  - I/O events
   - Adobe I/O Events for Adobe Commerce
   - I/O management API
-- Download the [workspace configuration JSON](https://developer.adobe.com/commerce/extensibility/events/project-setup/#download-the-workspace-configuration-file) file and save it as `workspace.json` in the `./scripts/onboarding/config` starter kit folder because you will use it to configure Adobe IO Events in commerce afterward.
+- Download the [workspace configuration JSON](https://developer.adobe.com/commerce/extensibility/events/project-setup/#download-the-workspace-configuration-file) file and save it as `workspace.json` in the `./scripts/onboarding/config` folder because you will use it to configure Adobe IO Events in commerce afterward.

 ### Configure a new Integration in commerce
 Configure a new Integration to secure the calls to Commerce from App Builder using OAuth by following these steps: